RichardRed0x/politeia-digest/issue-009.md

 **[Smart Reach Partnership Proposal -- Jan 2019](https://proposals.decred.org/proposals/cf7143c93d35f886be03d749396e9202c7837a3d3cbbe876f93c3a7d18ec2028) - submitted Dec 21 by cryptosi, appeared Dec 30 - 0 comments**

 This proposal is about a paid partnership with Smart Reach involving sponsorship of a podcast and conference calls about governance proposals.
-This proposal was followed up by a [pre-proposal on reddit](https://www.reddit.com/r/decred/comments/a9o1wj/preproposal_smart_reach_partnership_proposal_jan/) on Dec 26, while it was awaiting admin review on Politeia. @cryptosi also joined the Decred Slack and discussed the proposal and the ITK Crypto podcast in a number of channels, including [#proposals](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15458261031902iCirE:decred.org). @cryptosi has experience with other governance-related projects, having [been](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15458333142014pISQV:decred.org) a PIVX Core team member for 2 years and a Dash MNO before that.
-Although the proposal did not include any specific budget, @cryptosi mentioned ballpark figures of 50-100 DCR per cycle/month in a [reddit comment](https://www.reddit.com/r/decred/comments/a9o1wj/preproposal_smart_reach_partnership_proposal_jan/ecl0cbc).
+This proposal was followed up by a [pre-proposal on reddit](https://www.reddit.com/r/decred/comments/a9o1wj/preproposal_smart_reach_partnership_proposal_jan/) on Dec 26, while it was awaiting admin review on Politeia. @Cryptosi also joined the Decred Slack and discussed the proposal and the ITK Crypto podcast in a number of channels, including [#proposals](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15458261031902iCirE:decred.org). @Cryptosi has experience with other governance-related projects, having [been](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15458333142014pISQV:decred.org) a PIVX [Core](https://matrix.to/#/!OfChXgczrIlpEZSFAv:decred.org/$15462107334187wkhTu:decred.org?via=decred.org&via=matrix.org) team member for 2 years and a Dash community member before that.
+Although the proposal did not include any specific budget, @Cryptosi mentioned ballpark figures of 50-100 DCR per cycle/month in a [reddit comment](https://www.reddit.com/r/decred/comments/a9o1wj/preproposal_smart_reach_partnership_proposal_jan/ecl0cbc).
 This was [followed up](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15458323211999TKZne:decred.org) in the proposals channel by @Aspen Shredder pointing out that this was $900-$1,800 per month.

 ### Approved proposals